stadium-software/clickable/README.md

 Sometimes we may want to allow users to click on container controls that contain multiple other controls, but are not clickable out-of-the-box.

 ## Description
 The script below allows you to make controls clickable.
-When clicked, it passes the clicked control to a callback script.
-This method can be applied to any non-clickable control, like a container or a Label, for example.
+It passes a clicked controls to a callback script where the control can be interrogated.
 Below is [an example](#page-setup) that shows how to extract information from child elements of the clickable container.

-Use this method when you want to display collections of display controls (like Labels and Images) and want to make the entire container clickable or when you want to make a non-clickable control clickable.
-Do not apply this method with container controls that contain clickable elements, such as Links, Buttons, TextBoxes, DropDowns or other form elements.
+This method can be applied to all non-clickable controls, like Containers, Panels or Labels, for example.
+This module is useful when you have collections of controls, like some Labels and Images inside a Container control for example, and you want to make the container clickable.
+Do not apply this method with container controls that contain elements that are themselves clickable, like TextBoxes, DropDowns or other form elements.

 https://github.com/stadium-software/clickable/assets/2085324/85257f7a-f0d5-4b68-9706-3ba7fc0190b8